What to Eat in One Day in Bologna: A Food Lover's Guide

 If you just one night in town, you should go for something really traditional.

 At Cantina Bentivoglio, they kept the vibes of the old restaurants and the recipes of the grandmothers.
 Their tortellini in brodo is legendary.
-After dessert, you could listen to some jazz music coming out of the cellars.

 If it happens, stay and enjoy: their concerts are worth every penny.